-Jack Howard has served as our President since July 15, 2009 and has been a member of our Board of Directors since October 18, 2011.
+Jack L. Howard has served as our President since July 15, 2009 and has been a member of our Board of Directors since October 18, 2011.
 He also served as the Company's Assistant Secretary from July 15, 2009 until September 19, 2011 and as the Company's Secretary from September 19, 2011 until January 2012.
 He has been a registered principal of Mutual Securities, Inc., a Financial Industry Regulatory Authority registered broker-dealer, since 1989.
 Mr. Howard is the President of SPGS and has been associated with SPGS and its affiliates since 1993.
 Mr. Howard co-founded SPII in 1993.
-Mr. Howard has been a director of HNH since July 2005.
+Mr. Howard has been a director of HNH since July 2005, Vice Chairman of the Board since March 2012 and principal executive officer since January 2013.
 He has been a director of Steel Excel since December 2007.
-Mr. Howard has also served as a director of DGT Holdings Corp. ("DGT") since September 2011.
-Mr. Howard served as Chairman of the Board of our predecessor, WebFinancial, from June 2005 to December 2008, as a director since 1996 and its Vice President since 1997.
+Mr. Howard has also served as a director of DGT Holdings Corp. ("DGT"), currently a real estate company, with plans to redeploy its working capital and maximize the potential tax benefits of its federal tax loss carryforwards, since September 2011.
+Mr. Howard served as Chairman of the Board of our predecessor, WebFinancial, from June 2005 to December 2008, as a director from 1996 to 2008 and its Vice President from 1997 to 2008.
 From 1997 to May 2000, he also served as Secretary, Treasurer and Chief Financial Officer of WebFinancial.
 Mr. Howard served as a director of SPAH from February 2007 until June 2007, and was Vice-Chairman from February 2007 until August 2007.
 He also served as Chief Operating Officer and Secretary of SPAH from June 2007 and February 2007, respectively, until October 2009.
 He currently holds the securities licenses of Series 7, Series 24, Series 55 and Series 63.
 We believe Mr. Howard is qualified to serve as a member of the Board due to his financial expertise and record of success as a director, chairman and top-level executive officer of numerous public companies.